OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 **1.2** The user agrees that their employer review may be moved to other sections and parts of the XING Websites.

 **1.3** The user agrees that their employer review may be edited or shortened by XING.

+**1.4** The user agrees that their employer review may be displayed worldwide, also by via third-party services.

 2\.
 Validity of the provisions of the General Terms and Conditions for using the XING service